kuba6000/GTNH-Jenkins-Downloader/README.md

  - Goto release page https://github.com/kuba6000/GTNH-Jenksins-Downloader/releases
  - Download the newest one
  - Open
+# How to use
+ - Set path/s in settings
+ - Use Update list
+ - Uncheck any mod you dont want to update
+ - Right click to see more options such as adding to black list
+ - Click Update mods
+ - Done
 # How to remove completely
  - Goto %appdata% folder
  - Remove GTNHJenksinsDownloader folder